Community Process for Zoning and Land Use Changes

 This process must be followed by any business owner, building owner, and/or developer seeking a change signiﬁcant to the use and/or zoning of a speciﬁc site including special use permits, change of zoning, zoning variations, alley access for new developments, approval in a designated TIF area, or are Planned Developments or developments covered by the Lakefront Protection Ordinance.
 In most cases, this process is not needed for securing business licenses, public way permits, sign permits, sidewalk café permits, and loading zones.
 This process is intended to beneﬁt both the community and the incoming business by:

-- Streamlining the decision making process in order to expedite the process of opening a business in the 48th ward
+- Streamlining the decision making process in order to ease the process of opening a business in the 48th Ward

 Process for approval: